-We also apply heightened scrutiny to avowedly "independent" chairmen and lead directors.
-We believe they should be unquestionably independent or the company should not tout them as such.
+We also apply heightened scrutiny to avowedly "independent" chair and lead directors.
+We believe they should

 9 King IV Principle 7.29 stipulates that any independent director serving longer than nine years may continue to serve in an independent capacity following an assessment by the governing body conducted every year after nine years.